DeepsDali/Weather-Forecast-Project/README.md

 ## User Stories <a name="user-stories"></a>

-As a user of the Weather Info App, I want the following features:
+As a user of the TD Weather App, I want the following features:

 - **Core Stories**